thechrisds/family_capstone/capstone/java/README.md

 ## Spring Boot
 Note: Spring Boot has been configured to run on port `9000` for this project.
-You might be used to port `8080` from earlier in the cohort, but it's changed so as not to conflict with the Vue server that you'll be running concurrently.

 ### Datasource

-A Datasource has been configured for you in `/src/resources/application.properties`.
+A Datasource has been configured in `/src/resources/application.properties`.
 It connects to the database using the `capstone_appuser` database user.
 You can change the name of this database if you want, but remember to change it here and in the `create.sh` script in the database folder:

 ```
 # datasource connection properties